Department of the Environment and Heritage, 2006

 No requests were received under the Freedom of Information Act 1982.

-There were no applications under section 66 of the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989 to the Administrative Appeals Tribunal for review of a decision made by the minister.
+No applications under section 66 of the Act, for review of a decision made by the minister, were received by the Administrative Appeals Tribunal.